2025–26 Providence Friars men's basketball team

-The 2025–26 Providence Friars men's basketball team represents Providence College during the 2025–26 NCAA Division I men's basketball season.
-The team is led by 3rd-year head coach Kim English and play their home games at Amica Mutual Pavilion in Providence, Rhode Island as a member of the Big East Conference.
+The 2025–26 Providence Friars men's basketball team represented Providence College during the 2025–26 NCAA Division I men's basketball season.
+The team was led by 3rd-year head coach Kim English and played their home games at Amica Mutual Pavilion in Providence, Rhode Island as a member of the Big East Conference.

 Previous season

 The Friars finished the 2024–25 season 12–20, 6–14 in Big East play to finish in a tie for eighth place.
 As No. 8 seed in the Big East tournament they lost in the first round to Butler.
 This was the Friars' worst season since the 1984-85 season.